jb100plus/PrepareRmArchivBatchImport/Readme.md

-this is a very special solution for a very special problem what doe we have a solution as an .exe or as an windows service (yes this is also an exe) and it's a german problem:\
+this is a very special solution for a very special problem \
+what doe we have is \
+a solution as an .exe or as an windows service (yes this is also an exe) \
+and it's a german problem:\
 \
 Für jedes zu archivierende Dokumen wird vom Rechnunsgmanager eine csv-Datei mit dem gleichen Dateinamen .csv wie die TIFF erstellt.